lars-t-hansen/moz-sandbox/swat/MANUAL.md

 ## Introduction

+Swat is an evolving Scheme/Lisp-syntaxed WebAssembly superstructure.

+The goal is to offer a reasonable superstructure, but not to be able to express everything Wasm can express.
+Notably Swat has an expression discipline where Wasm has a less structured stack discipline.

+See the .swat programs for examples.
+See MANUAL.md for a reference.

+swat.sch translates Swat programs to WebAssembly text format (the format accepted by Firefox's wasmTextToBinary, not wabt at this point).
+Usually you run it via the swat script.

+Some hacks here.
+"Vigor is better than rigor, unless you're already dead."

+## Definition

 Note on the BNF format: initial-lower-case symbols and parens are literal.
 "..."  denotes zero or more.
 Vertical bars denote alternatives.

-Some hacks here.
-"Vigor is better than rigor, unless you're already dead."

-## Definition

 ```
 Program    ::= Component ...